Shamslux/DataEngineering/Books/FundamentalsOfDataEngineering/Fundamentals of Data Engineering -  Joe Reis & Matt Housley (ENG).md

 For further guidance on storage best practices and approaches, as well as the integration of storage with other lifecycle stages, refer to Chapter 6 in the book.

+### Batch versus Streaming

+Data can be processed using either batch ingestion or streaming ingestion.
+While data is inherently streaming, batch ingestion processes data in large chunks, often handling a full day's worth of data at once.
+On the other hand, streaming ingestion continuously provides data to downstream systems in real-time or near real-time fashion.

+### Batch Ingestion

+- Ingests data on predetermined time intervals or when data reaches a preset size threshold.
+- Often used for downstream consumption in analytics and machine learning (ML).
+- Provides data with a latency constraint due to the batch processing approach.
+- Was historically the default method due to limitations of legacy systems.

+### Streaming Ingestion

+- Offers continuous real-time or near real-time data to downstream systems.
+- Real-time data is available to downstream systems shortly after it is produced (e.g., less than one second later).
+- Increasingly popular due to the separation of storage and compute in modern systems and the prevalence of event-streaming and processing platforms.
+- Choice depends on the specific use case and data timeliness requirements.

+### Key Considerations for Batch versus Streaming Ingestion

+When deciding between streaming-first and batch ingestion, consider the following questions:

+- Can downstream storage systems handle the rate of data flow for real-time ingestion?
+- Do you require millisecond real-time data ingestion, or can a micro-batch approach be sufficient?
+- What are the specific use cases and benefits of implementing streaming ingestion over batch?
+- Are there additional costs, complexities, and trade-offs associated with a streaming-first approach?
+- Are your streaming pipeline and system reliable and redundant in case of infrastructure failures?
+- Which tools are most appropriate for your use case?
+Managed services like Amazon Kinesis, Google Cloud Pub/Sub, etc., or self-managed solutions like Kafka, Flink, Spark, Pulsar, etc.?
+- What are the benefits of online predictions and continuous training if deploying an ML model?
+- What impact does the ingestion process have on the source system if getting data from a live production instance?
+- While streaming-first may seem appealing, it is essential to understand the trade-offs and evaluate the specific requirements of your use case.
+Many ingestion frameworks can handle both batch and micro-batch ingestion styles.
+Batch ingestion is still suitable for common use cases like model training and weekly reporting.
+Consider adopting true real-time streaming only when you have a business use case that justifies the trade-offs against using batch.